melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 #### 7.2.
 How do we know ourselves?
 How do we know ourselves in relation to others?
-- **Social psychology and group psychology**: how do we reflect on/construct ourselves and ourselves in relation to others?
+- **Social psychology and group psychology**: how do we reflect on/construct ourselves and ourselves in relation to others? *Can we construct from a place of liberation?*
 - **Performance of identity and culture**; creation of third spaces
   - Social scripts (reading TBD)
   - [Personal identity exploration](https://www.brainpickings.org/2014/10/07/rebecca-goldstein-personal-identity/)
   - **Location of Culture** by Homi Bhabha
      - Study of postcolonial construction of memory and identity
      - Third Spaces
+  - **killing rage: ending racism** by bell hooks
+  - **all about love: new visions** by bell hooks

 #### 7.3.
 Temporary immersion through performance art: total theater, philosophy of theater, Fluxus
 - [Fluxus](http://www.fluxus.org/): the art of performing self; influences on thinking about space; imprinted memories